sh4dow18/sde/README.md

 reboot
 ```

-If you have a Laptop, after reboot and enter in your system, you will
+If you have a Laptop, All-in-One Computer or you use wireless connection,
+after reboot and enter in your system, you will put("device" refers to the
-put(<device> refers to the wireless interface that you have.
-Normally
+wireless interface that you have.
+Normally is "wlan0".
+You should not put
-is "wlan0".
-You should not put the "<>"):
+the "<>"):

 ```bash
 nmcli <device> wifi list